Akamai Technologies: History

 Akamai's headquarters are in Kendall Square.
-Akamai started in Technology Square and later expanded to multiple buildings in Cambridge Center.
-They consolidated their offices in a purpose-built building at 145 Broadway in December 2019.
+It started in Technology Square and later expanded to multiple buildings in Cambridge Center.
+It consolidated its offices in a purpose-built building at 145 Broadway in December 2019.

-Technologies
+In February 2025, Akamai was chosen as the strategic cloud computing provider by one of the world's largest technology companies, with a multi-year commitment to spend over $100 million on cloud infrastructure services.
+The company's cloud infrastructure services primarily consist of compute and storage solutions developed based on Linode, a cloud hosting provider acquired by Akamai for $900 million in 2022.

 Akamai Intelligent Edge Platform

-The Akamai Intelligent Platform is a distributed cloud computing platform that operates worldwide.
-It is a network of over approximately 365,000 servers deployed in more than 135 countries.
-These servers reside in roughly 1,350 of the world's networks gathering real-time information about traffic, congestion, and trouble spots.
-Each Akamai server is equipped with proprietary software that uses complex algorithms to process requests from nearby users, then serve the requested content.
+The Akamai Intelligent Platform is a distributed cloud computing platform that operates worldwide, a network of over approximately 365,000 servers in more than 135 countries.
+These servers reside on roughly 1,350 of the world's networks, gathering real-time information about traffic, congestion, and trouble spots.
+Each Akamai server is equipped with proprietary software that uses complex algorithms to process requests from nearby users.